KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Glance by eouia](https://github.com/eouia/MMM-Glance)

-0. This module is outdated: Abandoned.
+0. This module is outdated: Archived.
 Repo has been archived at 2020-06-10.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Glance.js`: Replace it with `MagicMirror²`.
 3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.